imixs/open-bpmn/doc/BPMN_PROPERTIES.md

 In this cases the server sends a `BPMNPropertyPanelUpdateAction` to the client.
 The BPMN Property Panel reacts on this kind of action and updates the panel content.

-# Custom Renderer (Imixs-Workflow)
+# Custom Renderer SelectItemControl

 Most of the data to be displayed can be handled by JsonForms out of the box, so we only need to provide the corresponding schemata.
-But in some cases - e.g. the Imixs-Workflow extension - the corresponding input form is more complex.
+But in some cases - e.g. the SignalEvent option or the Imixs-Workflow extensions - the corresponding input form is more complex.
 For this we implement a [custom renderer](https://jsonforms.io/docs/tutorial/custom-renderers) to provide an optimized input form.

-## SelectItemControl

 The `SelectItemControl` is a custom renderer for selectItems represented as RadioButtons, CheckBoxes or ComboBoxes.
 The control can handle single String values (represented as a Radio Button or ComboBox) or Arrays of Strings (represented as Checkboxes).